With a little help from your friends: semi-cooperative games via Joker moves: Joker games

 The classical \emph{attractor} is the set of states from which Player 1 can force the game to reach $R$, winning the game.
 It is constructed by expanding the goal states via $\cpre_1$, until a fixed point is reached \cite{dAHK98}; the rank $k$ indicates in which computation step a state was added \cite{zielonka}.
 Thus, the lower $k$, the fewer moves Player 1 needs to reach its goal.
+As example, observe that $\attrop(\gameaorb,\{\smiley\}) = \{\smiley\}$.